WNST

 WNST (1570 kHz) is a sports radio station located in Towson, Maryland, near Baltimore.
 It is owned and operated by local sports media personality Nestor Aparicio through Nasty 1570 Sports, LLC.

 WNST was the first 24-hour all sports radio station in Baltimore.
-The station features local programming from 6:00 a.m. to 8:00 p.m.
+The station features local programming from 6:00 a.m. to 8:00 pm.
 Monday - Friday.
 When the local programming is not on the air, there is a live feed of Fox Sports Radio.

 WNST ignited a debate in the Baltimore area by arranging a "Free the Birds" rally at Camden Yards to protest the ownership of the Orioles by Peter Angelos.
 The rally took place on September 21, 2006, during a make-up game against the Detroit Tigers.

 On March 30, 2011, it was reported that Jen Royle, a Baltimore sports reporter for WJZ-FM (105.7) filed a $800,000 defamation suit against Aparicio and two WNST hosts, Glenn Clark and Drew Forrester.
 Royle, who also worked for MASN, claims that Aparicio and the WNST hosts hurt her reputation with damaging statements about her professional and personal life.
 Aparicio's lawyer said the accusations are "baseless", and Aparicio denied wrongdoing in a blog entry.
 Royle later dropped the lawsuit.